mjsamberg/digital-learning-program-development/content/devices/5_otherdevices.md

 ---
 Beyond computers, Internet connectivity is a part of just about every device that's going to be installed in schools now.

-As a point of clarification "cloud hosted" refers to a software-as-a-service model, where the vendor hosts infrastructure to support a system instead of the servers being hosted on premises.

 Many of these devices are powered using Power Over Ethernet (PoE).
 PoE utilizes a special type of network switch that sends both data and electrical power over the same ethernet cable.
 Plugging a PoE compatible device, like a phone, into a PoE switch will power the device and communicate between the switch and the phone along a single cable.
 Switches in network closets should always be equipped with Uninterruptible Power Supplies (UPS).
 A UPS is a large battery that your network devices are plugged in to which is in turn plugged in to an electrical outlet.
 UPSes provide redundancy for several hours in the event of a power blip or electrical failure.

+As a point of clarification, "cloud hosted" refers to a software-as-a-service model, where the vendor hosts infrastructure to support a system instead of the servers being hosted on premises.

 ## District Infrastructure